mapbox/mapbox-gl-js/test/integration/README.md

 yarn run test-suite
 ```

 To run only the render/query tests:

 ```
 yarn run test-render
 ```
 or
 ```
-yarn run test-query
+yarn run test-query-node
 ```

 ### Running specific tests